Usage Spanish, Portuguese, English, Dutch, German, French, Swedish, Norwegian, Danish, Ancient Germanic (Latinized)

 People think this name is

-A Series of Unfortunate Events characters, A Song of Ice and Fire characters, actors, American Horror Story characters, athletes, Attack on Titan characters, authors, Bobs Burgers characters, DC Comics characters, Disgaea characters, fashion designers, fictional characters, film titles, God Eater characters, Harry Potter characters, heart, Latinizations, Mahoutsukai no Yome characters, Ogre Battle characters, poets, Redwall characters, retired Atlantic hurricane names, saints, spirit, storms, Suikoden characters, surnames, television, The Man in the High Castle characters, The Seven Deadly Sins characters, The Sopranos characters, Thomas and Friends characters, Tolkien characters, top 10 in Belgium, top 10 in Catalonia, top 10 in Estonia, top 10 in France, top 10 in Galicia, top 10 in Spain, top 10 in Sweden, top 100 Portugal, Wild Arms characters, world leaders, YouTubers, Ys characters
+A Series of Unfortunate Events characters, A Song of Ice and Fire characters, actors, American Horror Story characters, athletes, Attack on Titan characters, authors, Bobs Burgers characters, DC Comics characters, Disgaea characters, fashion designers, fictional characters, film titles, God Eater characters, Harry Potter characters, heart, Latinizations, Mahoutsukai no Yome characters, Ogre Battle characters, pet names, poets, Redwall characters, retired Atlantic hurricane names, saints, spirit, storms, Suikoden characters, surnames, television, The Man in the High Castle characters, The Seven Deadly Sins characters, The Sopranos characters, Thomas and Friends characters, Tolkien characters, top 10 in Belgium, top 10 in Catalonia, top 10 in Estonia, top 10 in France, top 10 in Galicia, top 10 in Spain, top 10 in Sweden, top 100 Portugal, Wild Arms characters, world leaders, YouTubers, Ys characters

 Sources & References

 - Förstemann, Ernst.
 Altdeutsches Namenbuch.
 Bonn, 1900, page 923.